-x10 (0 $^{\circ}$ 511/1023, c-type) is the x-coordinate of the pixel in video memory at which the raster display will originate;
+x10 (O ~ 1023, c-type) is the x-coordinate of the pixel in video memory at which the raster display will originate;

-y10 (0 \sim 511/1023, c-type) is the y-coordinate of the pixel in video memory at which the raster display will originate;
+y10 (0 ~ 1023, c-type) is the y-coordinate of the pixel in video memory at which the raster display will originate;

 The BSO command allows the terminal programmer to simultaneously reset both the horizontal and vertical origin registers.
 These registers determine the location in video memory at which the monitor scan originates.
 Changing the contents of these registers has the effect of moving (panning) the display window across a fixed image in memory.
-NOTES:

-The default values are x10 = 0; y10 = 482 or 511 (512), 482 or 575 (767).
+1. The default values are x10 = 0; y10 = 767.

-Illustrate the use of BSO by generating the figure shown in Figure A, then moving display origins to produce Figures B and C.
+Illustrate the use of BSD by generating the figure shown in Figure A, then moving display origins to produce Figures B and C.

-DFC5.
-IFL
+DFC5 IFL